-Physical Therapists, Physical Therapist Assistants, Athletic Trainers, and related professions/students of those fields
+Physical Therapists, Physical Therapy Assistants, Athletic Trainers, and related professions/students of those fields

 The knee is a complex region that comprises the structural and functional core of many human movements, from ADL to sport.
 Rehab professionals such as physical therapists and athletic trainers are in a unique position to evaluate, treat, and oversee the recovery of patients with knee injuries.
 They also often find themselves in the position to assist with developing injury reduction programs for active populations.
 Having a deeper understanding of what is known and not known can help professionals develop the most effective programs to address these issues.

 This one-day course will include 2 hours of virtual content plus 9 hours of in person lecture and practical demonstration to explore the complexity of the knee and the patient attached to it.
-Topics including tendinopathies in the region such as patellar and quadriceps, ligamentous injuries, meniscal tears, and patellofemoral pain (PFP) will be discussed.
+Topics including patellofemoral pain (PFP) and tendinopathies in the region such as patellar and quadriceps will be discussed.
 There will also be extensive exploration of postoperative management and return to play strategies for common procedures such as anterior cruciate ligament reconstruction (ACLR), meniscal repairs, etc. These concepts will be rooted in a strong foundation of biomechanics and the role that force plays in these presentations.

 This complex content will be presented in a way that is simple to understand and even simpler to implement by focusing on key concepts in a hierarchical format.

 Upon completion of this course, participants will be able to: